 - a.
-Conduit shall be installed with minimal splices between handholes and structures as shown on contract documents. - b.
+Install conduit with minimal splices between handholes and structures as shown on contract documents. - b.
 All mechanically joined conduit splices shall use compression couplings designed for underground placement and blown-in fiber installation. - c.
 Butt fusion welding and solvent welding of conduits will not be allowed. - d.
 All conduit splices shall be designed to be watertight to 200 psi. - e.
 Conduit splicing is incidental to the connected items of work.